 Q: I’m considering saving money on invitation costs; would it be OK to spread the news by word-of-mouth to our friends and family and send invitations only to those who live out of town?

-A: This is a commonly asked question, especially with today’s social networking sites like Facebook and MySpace.
+A: This is a commonly asked question.
 The answer to your question is no, it’s not OK.
 Everyone on your guest list should receive an invitation.
 This includes the parents, grandparents and siblings of the bridal couple.
 The officiant of the ceremony should also receive an invitation.
 This ensures that everyone has the same information about your wedding and that no one gets or feels left out.
 More often than not, invitations include respond cards that guests fill out and return to you.
 These give you a more definite determining of how many guests will actually attend your celebration.

 Q: We are thinking about going the DIY route with our wedding invitations.
 We could cut our invitation budget considerably by using our home computer and printer.
 Do you have any tips for doing this?